What's Wrong with America and How to Fix it:

 First, there should be tuition free medical schools like there is in other countries, which would increase the number of medical professionals.
 There would be a lot of competition to get into them, and, with careful screening, those who would be accepted would be highly unlikely to want to drop out of school.
 To help pay for these, individuals and businesses (both start-ups and already established companies) could pay to use the equipment or for the time of the students, perhaps with some of the money going towards the school, and some to the students.

-The alternative is for things to continue as they are, with people constantly worrying about their health, living with the fear that something may be wrong with them and weighing it against the fear of finding out that they have something of which there is no cure, and other people who spend their lives living with minor symptoms which they ignore thinking it's nothing important only to find out later that it was.
-Then, they're forced to try to get money for their medical expenses by cashing in on some of their life insurance, taking out a mortgage on their homes, asking relatives and friends for money and their body organs or turning to a life of crime to get the money they need.
+If serious changes are not made and fast, things will continue as they are, with people constantly worrying about their health, living with the fear that something may be wrong with them and weighing it against the fear of finding out that they have something of which there is no cure, and other people who spend their lives living with minor symptoms which they ignore, thinking it's nothing important, only to find out later on that it was.
+Then, they're forced to try to get money for their medical expenses by cashing in on some of their life insurance, taking out a mortgage on their homes, asking relatives and friends for money and their body organs or turning to a life of crime to get the money they need, or to get free health care in prison.

 Want to share this information with others, or some politicians?
 Copy and paste the following into an e-mail, or put it into your own Web page: